elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/025-creational-design-patterns.md

 SimpleLogger.write("log.txt")
 ```

-As an experienced Rubyist, I like to use this approach because what I end up with is truly a single object, rather than a class who's job is to provide a single instance.
+I like to use this approach because what I end up with is truly a single object, rather than a class who's job is to provide a single instance.
 I also like to be able to call my singleton methods directly on that object without having to retrieve the singular instance.

 The downside of this code, and the reason why I showed both approaches instead of just my preferred one, is that it requires a much greater amount of Ruby knowledge to actually understand how it works.
 Additionally, through the loss of the `initialize()` hook, you need to either do something like create a setup method that you explicitly call before any other methods, or do lazy initialization of all data as I've done in the `output()` method.
 These idioms are fairly common, but again, take you a bit farther away from the look and feel of an 'ordinary class definition', which may be offputting to some.